Historical Markers in

 Today, Talbot County stands as a place that seamlessly blends its rich history with its natural beauty.
 Visitors can explore its many historical landmarks, including charming colonial towns, stately mansions, and museums that showcase the area's vibrant past.
 The county continues to be a hub for agriculture, aquaculture, and tourism, attracting visitors who appreciate its wonderful blend of tradition and modernity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Talbot County, Maryland.
+This timeline provides a concise overview of the key events in the history of Talbot County, Maryland.

 • 1661 - Talbot County is established as part of Province of Maryland